Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Analysis of the Gram--Schmidt Walk Algorithm

-We remark on some of the differences between the notation in Algorithm~\ref{alg:gs_walk} here and the pseudo-code presented in the main body of the paper.
+We remark on some of the differences between the notation in Algorithm~\ref{alg:gs_walk} here and the pseudo-code presented in Section~\mainref{sec:gsw-design} of the main body.
 First, the Gram--Schmidt Walk algorithm takes as input arbitrary vectors $\gscv{1}, \gscv{2}, \dots \gscv{n} \in \Reals^m$.
 For purposes of analysis, we often assume that the $\ell_2$ norms of these input vectors is at most $1$.
-Second, in this version, which is identical to the algorithm developed by \citet{Bansal2019Gram}, we do not choose the pivots at random.
-In fact, the only source of randomness in Algorithm~\ref{alg:gs_walk} is the choice of step size $\gsdt$ at each iteration.
-In Section~\ref{sec:gsw-analysis-extension}, we demonstrate that selecting pivots uniformly at random from $\alive_t$ is equivalent to randomly permuting the input order of the input vectors and running Algorithm~\ref{alg:gs_walk}.
-Finally, the notation presented here contains more reference to iteration indices.
+By construction, this assumption is satisfied for the input vectors (i.e. augmented covariate vectors) considered in the main body of the paper.
+Additionally, the notation presented here contains more reference to iteration indices.
 In particular, the notation of the pivot unit $p_t$, the alive set $\alive_t$, and the choice of update steps $\gsdpt$, $\gsdmt$ all feature the iteration index in the subscript.
 We also use the notation that $\gsuve{t}{i}$ denotes the $i$th coordinate of the vector $\gsunv$ at time $t$.

 We denote the (random) number of iterations by $T$.
 We now introduce a notational convention which improves the clarity of some further analysis.
-Because the number of iterations $T$ is always at most $n$ by Lemma~\mainref{lem:niterations}, we may suppose that the algorithm runs for exactly $n$ iterations and that for iterations $t > T$, we set the update direction $\gsuvt = \vec{0}$ and the step size $\gsdt = 0$.
+Because the number of iterations $T$ is always at most $n$, we may suppose that the algorithm runs for exactly $n$ iterations and that for iterations $t > T$, we set the update direction $\gsuvt = \vec{0}$ and the step size $\gsdt = 0$.
 The same vector $\zv$ is returned and the output distribution of the algorithm is unchanged.
 We remark that this convention is used sparingly throughout the analysis and does not change the algorithm.

 The concept of pivot phases was central to the analysis in \citet{Bansal2019Gram} and it remains a central part of the analysis presented here as well.
 For each unit $i \in [n]$, we define the \emph{pivot phase} $\pphasei$ to be the set of iterations for which unit $i$ is the pivot, i.e.